-Help Completing this Application
+Appendix C: Help with Completing this Application

-- Certified application counselors, navigators, in-person assistance counselors, and other assisters: These are professional individuals or organizations that are trained to help consumers looking for health coverage options through the Marketplace, including help with completing this application.
+- Certified application counselors, navigators, in-person assistance counselors, and other assisters: These professional individuals and organizations are trained to help consumers looking for health coverage options through the Marketplace, including help with completing this application.
 Services are free to consumers.
 You can ask to see certification showing they're authorized to perform this work.
 They can help you complete this section.
 The ID number is the navigator's identification number.
-This is a unique alphanumeric ID (13 letters and numbers) given to each navigator. - Agents and brokers: Agents and brokers can help you apply for help paying for coverage and enroll in a Qualified Health Plan (QHP) through the Marketplace.
+This is a unique ID (13 letters and numbers) given to each navigator. - Agents and brokers: Agents and brokers can help you apply for help paying for coverage and enroll in a Marketplace plan.
 They can make specific recommendations about which plan you should enroll in.
 They're also licensed and regulated by states and typically get payments or commissions from health insurance companies when they enroll consumers.
 They can help you complete this section.

-List both ID numbers for agents and brokers:
+List both ID numbers for agents and brokers.

 - FFM User ID: A unique ID that the agent or broker creates when registering with the Marketplace. - National Producer Number (NPN): A unique number (up to 10 digits) that's assigned to each licensed agent or broker.
-An NPN can be easily located by going to the National Insurance Producer Registry's website at nipr.com.
+You can find a licensed agent or broker's NPN by visiting the National Insurance Producer Registry's website at nipr.com.

-You can choose an authorized representative:
+You can choose an authorized representative.

-Someone who you choose to act on your behalf with the Marketplace, like a household member or other trusted person.
+This is someone you choose to act on your behalf with the Marketplace, like a household member or other trusted person.
 Some authorized representatives may have legal authority to act on your behalf.